Follow TV Tropes

 "No cookie left behind!"

 Cookie Run: Kingdom (additionally known as Cookie Kingdom) is a non-runner spinoff of the Cookie Run series, released on January 20th, 2021 by the South Korean company Devsisters, after much promotion and fanfare, with over three million downloads preregistered.
-Not unlike its predecessor, players assume the role of various cute, sentient gingerbread-man-style Cookies, but this time is to build a kingdom for your own ruling, defend it from the Cake Monsters - those thanks to the Witch’s Life Powder also came to life, and unravel the story which revolves around the great ancient kingdoms that once existed on this land.
-In other words, it’s a free-to-play RPG and city builder hybrid.
+Not unlike its predecessor, players assume the role of various cute, sentient gingerbread-man-style Cookies, but this time they are also tasked with building a kingdom for their own ruling, adventuring in all sorts of different lands to fight off a wide assortment of Cake Monsters and other enemies, and unraveling the story which revolves around the great ancient kingdoms that once existed on this land.
+In other words, it’s a free-to-play RPG and City Simulation Game hybrid.

 Tropes found in Cookie Run Kingdom: